Introduction

 Organizations should establish a transparent process that involves multiple stakeholders and ensures clear communication with staff.

 Employers across North America are increasingly expected to support employees during gender transition or affirmation processes by providing reasonable accommodations.
 These may include updates to uniforms, names and pronouns in internal systems, access to facilities, leave arrangements, and communication protocols.
-Such accommodations should be tailored to the individual’s needs and provided unless they pose a significant operational burden.
+Such accommodations should be tailored to the individual’s needs and provided unless doing so would create undue hardship under an applicable legal framework.

-For example, this process may involve collaboration among managers, members of the Employee Assistance Program (EAP), and Human Resources (HR) staff.
-Together, these stakeholders can develop a personalized plan to support the team member’s workplace transition or gender-affirming process and provide ongoing support.
+This process may involve collaboration among managers, members of the Employee Assistance Program (EAP), and Human Resources (HR) staff.
+Together, these stakeholders can develop a personalized plan to support the team member’s workplace gender-affirming process and provide ongoing support.

 The designated point of contact should also assist the team member transitioning or undergoing a gender-affirming process in prioritizing their chosen name in all legally permissible spaces.
-This may include, but is not limited to: Email Address, Nameplate, Name Tag, Access Badge, Website Biography and Headshot, Organizational Directory, Authorship Recognitions, Company Templates, Internal Documents, Team Tools, Human Resources (HR) System, Payroll Management System, Health Insurance Documents, and Workforce Diversity Reporting.
+This may include email systems, directories, access badges, payroll systems, internal tools, benefits documentation, and other workplace records.

 Communications

-Every team member will have different preferences for how, when, or if they want official communication about their transition or gender-affirming process.
-They will have different comfort levels with who they want to share the information with and how much they want to share about their journey.
+Every team member will have different preferences for how, when, or if they want official communication about their transition.

-Some team members may prefer their direct supervisor or a People Leader to communicate relevant details to the appropriate team members.
+Some team members may prefer to have their direct supervisor or a People Leader communicate relevant details to the appropriate team members.
 This approach can help establish a more decisive tone, demonstrate team support, and alleviate some of the burden associated with the process for the transitioning individual.

 Some team members may prefer to communicate all relevant details themselves via email, a short one-on-one meeting, or a team meeting to make the process more personable and humanizing.

 Some team members may use both methods.
-They may want to share information about their gender transition or gender-affirming process and have an appropriate representative share their expectations.
+They may want to share information personally and also have an appropriate representative share expectations.
 These can include empathy, flexibility, sensitivity, respect, respect for pronouns, and adherence to anti-harassment policies.

 A team member may consent to share information such as:

-• Their true gender identity, chosen name, and pronouns.
+- Their gender identity, chosen name, and pronouns.

 Note: Team members should never be expected or pressured to disclose specific medical details.